 - Intrusion detection for monitoring, along with a team of experts to detect and prevent any malicious attacks

 - Vulnerability scanning and remediation

 - Defined strategies to enforce key management, log retention, data protection, encryption, and more

-Phase III: Maintaining Privacy, Security and Compliance As You Scale Your Business
+Phase III: Maintaining Privacy, Security, and Compliance As You Scale Your Business

 Phase III is the ongoing day-to-day concerns about security and compliance as you work to scale your business and find time to focus on your business objectives.

 We speak with many organizations that are able to do some, but not all of the work in these three phases.
 For them, we offer a la carte services and products in a self-serve model so they only pay for what they need.
-For other organizations we talk to leaders who need it all, start to finish, so they can get on with building their business efficiently.
+For other organizations, we talk to leaders who need it all, start to finish, so they can get on with building their business efficiently.

-We increasingly see many that want ClearDATA to step in for the actions outlined in this document because they want to focus on being in the business of innovating healthcare outcomes and growing their business.
+We increasingly see many who want ClearDATA to step in for the actions outlined in this document because they want to focus on being in the business of innovating healthcare outcomes and growing their business.
 If you put a pencil to what it would cost you to do this as a DIY adventure, I think you’d see time and money saved by going with a company that does this as its business every single day and whose mission is focused on finding new, safe ways you can innovate in the public cloud.